iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.13.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.getheal.patient 1 reviews"/>
 </p>

+> They canceled a vaccination appointment for my senior parent without warning and provided no help to restore the appointment due to their error<br> :date: __2021-02-07 04:43:11__

 > This app interrupted my usage of it to ask me to rate it, which as per policy is an automatic one star rating.<br> :date: __2021-01-20 02:42:00__

 > To many problems not honest at all complete lies Message me back<br> :date: __2020-12-03 20:03:50__